Rolf Sørensen

-Rolf Sørensen (born 20 April 1965) is a former Danish professional road bicycle racer.
+Rolf Sørensen (born 20 April 1965) is a Danish former professional road bicycle racer.
 He is currently working as a cycling commentator and agent.
 Born in Helsinge in Denmark, Sørensen moved to Italy at the age of 17, where he has lived since.
-He was a client of Francesco Conconi and Luigi Cecchini.
 He goes under the name Il Biondo due to his blonde hair.
-He is married to Susanne.

 Accomplishments

 Sørensen won such classic one-day races as the Tour of Flanders, Liège–Bastogne–Liège, Paris–Brussels, Paris–Tours and Milano–Torino, as well as slightly smaller races like the Coppa Bernocchi (twice), and the Rund um den Henninger Turm or Grand Prix Frankfurt.
 He has led the UCI Road World Cup on several occasions, finishing third in 1989 and 1991 and second in 1997 after a broken foot kept him from scoring points in the last two World Cup races of the season.

 Sørensen also won individual stages in the 1994 and 1996 Tour de France, and wore the yellow jersey as the leader of the race after the team time trial in 1991, won by his Italian team Ariostea.
 He kept it until he broke his collar bone in a fall four days later.

-Rolf Sørensen participated in the Tour seven times, the last in 2001.
+Rolf Sørensen participated in the Tour de France seven times, the last time being in 2001.
 He has also won a number of stages in other stage races, among them stage 9 of the 1995 Giro d'Italia, three stages in the Tour of the Basque Country, six stages in Tirreno–Adriatico, two in the Tour de Suisse, and two in the Tour de Romandie.

 Sørensen also claimed the silver medal at the 1996 Olympics.

 Doping

-For many years Sørensen denied that he used performance-enhancing drugs, but more than a decade after the end of his career as a professional cyclist he admitted using EPO, and to some extent, Cortisone.
-He broke the news to Danish TV2 on March 18, 2013.
+For many years, Sørensen denied that he used performance-enhancing drugs, but more than a decade after the end of his career as a professional cyclist, he admitted using EPO, and to some extent, Cortisone.
+He broke the news to Danish TV2 on 18 March 2013.

+Personal life

+Rolf is the son of cyclist Jens Sørensen, who competed for Denmark at the 1960 Summer Olympics in the team pursuit.